rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 fmt.Println(set.ToString()) // {dog,cow,cat,frog}
 ```

-As you can see, all the duplicate elements were remove from the set, and its
+As you can see, all the duplicate elements were removed from the set, and its
-elements are printed out inside curly-braces in arbitrary order.
+elements were printed out inside curly braces in arbitrary order.

 ### Basic set operations

-We are going to implement some basic set operation in Golang, like: *membership
+We'll implement some basic set operations in Golang, like membership assertion,
-assertion*, *union*, *intersection*, *difference*, *symmetric difference* and *subset
+union, intersection, difference, symmetric difference, and subset assertion.
-assertion*.
-Besides that, we'll provide the mathematical definition and formula for each
+Along the way, we'll provide the mathematical definition for each one of these
-one of these operations to better understand them.
+operations to better understand them.

 #### Membership